 Banking services are an important component of online trading experiences.
 Saxo Bank offers credit/debit cards and bank transfers.
 AvaTrade has bank wire, credit/debit card, PayPal, and Skrill funding solutions.

-Saxo Bank and AvaTrade are leading online brokers in 2021.
+Saxo Bank and AvaTrade are leading online brokers.
 Both have strengths and weaknesses, depending on your trading experience.
 We recommend Saxo Bank to active traders looking for premium trading solutions.
 AvaTrade is a better fit for new traders because of its user-friendly platform, quality learning tools, and low minimum deposit.